-The first (lowest) location number within phonebook memory for which the corresponding entry is to be displayed.
-The supported range is given in the test command response.
+The first (lowest) location number within phonebook memory where to start reading.
+The maximum range supported by the current phonebook is given in the test command response.

-If <location1> exceeds the upper bound <maxloc> (as indicated by the test command), command will respond with "+CME ERROR: INVALID INDEX".
+If <location1> exceeds the upper bound <maxloc> (as indicated by the test command), command will respond with "+CME ERROR: invalid index".